 While these are great benefits for the vSphere administrator, how does the storage administrator benefit from storage being VM-aware?
 It would have been simple to treat a vVols datastore as any other volume, but as a virtual machine is now a series of volumes on the array, this provides great opportunities to display additional information to the storage administrator.
 At Dell Storage, we never pass up an opportunity to make our customers’ lives better, and information is everything.
 With vVols, we now enable the storage administrator to clearly see the how much space is allocated to a virtual machine, and how much it is currently consuming.

 More importantly, the storage administrator can also view storage array performance with granularity down to the individual virtual machine and its individual virtual drives.
 This enables both vSphere administrators and storage administrators to have a clearer view and a better understanding of potential performance issues in their shared environment — resulting in quicker resolution and less finger pointing.

-This is only the first release of VVol from VMware, and while it does not change the industry overnight, it does shake things up.
+This is only the first release of vVols from VMware, and while it does not change the industry overnight, it does shake things up.
 Rest assured, Dell Storage will be there with VMware along this journey.
-Development of the next generation of VVol on Dell Storage is already underway, and we plan to add support to our SC Series arrays next year.
+Development of the next generation of vVols on Dell Storage is already underway, and we plan to add support to our SC Series arrays next year.

 My thanks once again to David and the folks at Dell Storage for contributing to this blog.

-If you’re at VMworld 2015 in about a week, you can catch David presenting on Dell’s VVol implementation at STO4805 – How Virtual Volumes Will Solve Storage Challenges in the Datacenter and on our VVol technical panel session STO5522.
+If you’re at VMworld 2015 in about a week, you can catch David presenting on Dell’s vVols implementation at STO4805 – How Virtual Volumes Will Solve Storage Challenges in the Datacenter and on our vVol technical panel session STO5522.